Michigan State student alleges three basketball players raped her in 2015

 She did not file a police report or a no-contact order against the players through MSU, claiming in the suit that she was never informed of that option.
 She resumed classes in January 2016.

+The athletics and basketball programs were also never notified about the student's sexual assault allegations, the university said.

+John Engler, MSU's interim president, said in the statement that while officials are "deeply saddened" about any sexual assault, there are resources on campus available "24-7, no exceptions."

-Karen Truszkowski, an attorney for the plaintiff, said Tuesday that she had no further comment about the suit.
+Karen Truszkowski, an attorney for the plaintiff, did not immediately respond to the school's response to the lawsuit.

 In addition to Simon, former MSU Athletic Director Mark Hollis resigned in January just hours before an ESPN investigation was published detailing a pattern of "denial, inaction and information suppression" involving sexual assault and gender discrimination cases linked to the football and basketball programs.